 Yes, you can sue a daycare for E. coli poisoning on behalf of your child if there is evidence that links the illness to the facility.
 Children with E. coli infections are at risk for developing a severe complication called hemolytic uremic syndrome (HUS), which causes renal failure.
+Our lawyers can help you file a lawsuit seeking compensation for your son or daughter.
+Contact us using the form below.

 Daycare E. coli Outbreaks Can be Prevented